“I’ll give you power, little toy. Three nights.”

 She raped him.

 She knows it on some instinctual level, that what she did to him isn’t right, isn’t normal.
-It’s because of the deal she made with the raven-haired goddess.
+It’s because of the deal she made with the ebon-skinned goddess.
 It’s some evil part bubbling up inside of her.
 Jade, she called herself, and isn’t that a riot.
 Hard and cruel, just as cruel as the demonic monster that gave her the power.
 And, God, what beautiful power it is.
 Em was helpless before her.
 Ensnared.
 On his knees, worshiping.
 It was magnificent, beautiful…

 Terrifying that it consumed her so fully.
 Terrifying that people exist who have these powers, that they can do these things to others, that a plea to save her mom has turned her into this.
 A monster in her own right.
 Does that make it right?
 Does the end justify the means?
 Or is she damned now, her soul destined to burn forever in the fiery pits of Hell like Father Michael preaches every Sunday?